prapti-setty/CSU44061-Machine-Learning/README.md

 Used libraries: Scikit-learn, numpy, math & pandas

 Method:
-Step 1: Some preprocessing - drop Nan in training & fill nan in test with 0 or unknown Step 2: Simple Linear regression with only single column (Age) - results - 150k Step 3: Linear regression with multiple columns (all numerical columns used here) Step 4: Label encode categorical columns like University Degree and gender as these have fewer variables Step 5: One hot encode above columns
+Step 1: Some preprocessing - drop Nan in training & fill nan in test with 0 or unknown \n Step 2: Simple Linear regression with only single column (Age) - results - 150k \n Step 3: Linear regression with multiple columns (all numerical columns used here) \n Step 4: Label encode categorical columns like University Degree and gender as these have fewer variables \n Step 5: One hot encode above columns \n
-Step 6: One hot encode all categorical columns
+Step 6: One hot encode all categorical columns \n
-Step 6: Try ridge & lasso regression ( Ridge = better, lets use ridge) Step 7: Replace test Nans with meaningful data (Means) Step 8: Try Random Forest regressor - performs best so far but results "look" different to Ridge (i.e differences of a few thousand in salaries)
+Step 6: Try ridge & lasso regression ( Ridge = better, lets use ridge) \n Step 7: Replace test Nans with meaningful data (Means) \n Step 8: Try Random Forest regressor - performs best so far but results "look" different to Ridge (i.e differences of a few thousand in salaries) \n
-Step 9: Try mean of Random Forest and Ridge - performs good
+Step 9: Try mean of Random Forest and Ridge - performs good \n

 #Testing

-Used train_test_split to split data 0.2 - 0.8
+Used train_test_split to split data 0.2 - 0.8 \n
 When testing Locally, train without validation data by just changing what the model is fit with

 ## Other